Xunnamius/mongo-utils/README.md

 - [@-xun/mongo-schema][4] — Tools for sharing common schemas across utility packages.
 - [@-xun/mongo-test][5] — Tools for testing mongo databases.

+# Usage

+Currently, @-xun/mongo-schema is the base package (though it depends on [@-xun/next-env][6]).
+It is responsible for ensuring each database used by the software is always available and initialized as described by the currently registered schema.

+For that reason, @-xun/mongo-schema is relied upon by @-xun/mongo-test, which contains tools for manipulating the software's databases while under test.

+@-xun/mongo-common relies on both @-xun/mongo-schema and @-xun/mongo-test for
+their types, and contains common baseline schemas (along with their dummy testing data) used in some way by most of my mongo-related software.

+@-xun/mongo-item and @-xun/mongo-oid-sort are standalone tools.

+Projects should call `setSchemaConfig()` (from @-xun/mongo-schema) as early as possible during their initialization process.
+When running tests, `setDummyData()` from (@-xun/mongo-test) should similarly be called as early as possible.
+They can be passed common schema and dummy data from
+@-xun/mongo-common; this data should be tweaked further before being passed to `setSchemaConfig()` and `setDummyData()`.
+Once those two functions are called, `getDb()` and related functions will all work out-of-the-box and without further configuration!

 <!-- symbiote-template-region-start 5 -->